Congressional Cemetery: Grand funerals

 Several nationally important or otherwise remarkable funerals have taken place at the Congressional Cemetery.
-These funerals featured long formal processions starting at the White House or the Capitol, moving down Pennsylvania Avenue to E Street SE, and thence to the cemetery.
+These funerals featured long formal processions starting at the White House or the Capitol, moving down Pennsylvania Avenue to E Street SE, and then to the cemetery.
 Parts of this road were specially funded by Congress to facilitate these processions.
-The form and protocol of these funerals formed the basis for later U.S. state funerals, including those of Presidents Abraham Lincoln and John F. Kennedy.
+The form and protocol of these funerals formed the basis for later U.S. state funerals, including those of presidents Abraham Lincoln and John F. Kennedy.

 These funerals include those held to honor: